anaismalet/tp/data-engineering/tp-data-processing-framework/README.md

 Some questions :
 * What is Spark RDD API ?

+The RDD (Resilient Distributed Datasets) API is the foundational API of Spark, which provides a resilient distributed collection of elements that can be processed in parallel across a cluster of machines.
+RDDs are immutable and fault-tolerant, meaning they can automatically recover from node failures.
+The RDD API provides a wide range of transformation and action functions for data processing.
 * What is Spark Dataset API ?

+The Dataset API is an extension of the DataFrame API, which provides a type-safe, object-oriented programming interface to work with structured data in Spark.
+The Dataset API provides a similar programming model as RDDs, but with the performance optimizations of DataFrames.
+Datasets can be used to leverage Spark's optimized execution engine while still providing a strong typing system.
 * With which languages can you use Spark ?

+Spark provides APIs for several programming languages, including Scala, Java, Python, R, and SQL.
+Spark's APIs are available for all these languages, allowing users to leverage the strengths of their preferred programming languages.
 * Which data sources or data sinks can Spark work with ?

+Spark can work with a wide range of data sources and data sinks, including Hadoop Distributed File System (HDFS), Apache Cassandra, Apache HBase, Apache Kafka, Amazon S3, and many others.
+Spark provides built-in connectors to these data sources and also allows users to define their own custom connectors to work with any data source.
+Additionally, Spark provides several output formats, including CSV, JSON, Parquet, and Avro, among others.
 ### Analyse data with Apache Spark and Scala
 One engineering team of your company created for you a TV News data stored as JSON inside the folder `data-news-json/`.